top of page

 What is "Neurodiversity"?

-As such, interventions using a neurodiversity affirming model focus on the overall acceptance of these differences.
-We certainly do not want to change our children - their differences are what make them so special, fun, and unique!
-We want to understand these differences as personal strengths.
-Similarly, using a neurodiversity affirming practice in evaluating children and adolescents requires a greater understanding of the neurological differences that naturally occur across the human existence.
+Interventions using a neurodiversity-affirming model focus on the overall acceptance of these differences.
+We certainly don't want to change our kids - their differences are what make them so special, fun, and unique!
+Using a neurodiversity-affirming lens in evaluating kids, teens, and adults requires a greater understanding of the neurological differences that naturally occur across human existence.
 Unfortunately, the medical model requires pathologizing terms such as "disorder" and "disability" to be included throughout the evaluation process in order to be submitted for reimbursement through insurance companies.
 However, with advocacy and acceptance, this "ableist" perspective will be able to shift to a greater understanding of neurodiversity.

 Recent Posts